CodingWithRand/YouTube-Converter/README.md

 I use the pytube library for the conversion system and tkinter library for the whole UI.
 Right now the progress on fixing some mistakes and glitches is probably 95% which mean the program can be mostly used without facing any problem!

+# Program Features
+This program allow you to download content from YouTube, a video streaming platform, in form of a video (mp4) or an audio (m4a) using the YouTube video's url link.

+For the video output format, you can select the output video's resolution as well.
+The resolution ranges from 144p up to 2160p (4k).

+But not every video can be downloaded as 4K, so if you download the video with the resolution that's not available, the program will download one with the highest available resolution.
+For example, you try to download a video in 4K, but the highest resolution is Full HD (1080p), the program will download the video with Full HD (1080p) resolution.

+Furthermore, you can download an entire playlist of videos too!
+And yes, you can choose to download them as videos or audios, but you can't (yet) choose to download some of them as videos, and others as audios.

 # Version Update Logs